wp-plugins/pauls-latest-posts/readme.txt

 * Tweaked HTML output to display better.
 * Added default styles.

+== Feedback ==

+Feedback is welcome as are feature requests.
+Just leave a comment on the [Plugin Page](http://www.paulmc.org/whatithink/wordpress/plugins/pauls-latest-posts/).

 == Thanks ==

-Thanks goes to Simon who suggested that I add the Latest Comments functionality.
-If you would like to see anything else added to the list, please do not hesitate to leave a comment on the plugin homepage.
-Thanks to Juno for suggesting the HTML functionality, the ability to change the Read More text, specify post and comment titles, disabling and enabling post title, comment title and styles.
-Thanks to Wil for suggesting the Randomised Offset setting.
-Thanks to Farabi for suggesting the category option.
+Thanks goes to the following people: Simon who suggested that I add the Latest Comments functionality, Juno for suggesting the HTML functionality, the ability to change the Read More text, specify post and comment titles, disabling and enabling post title, comment title and styles.
+Wil for suggesting the Randomised Offset setting, Farabi for suggesting the category option, Peter for reporting the bug fixed in version 1.8, Charles for the post date.